kevquirk/fuckedweb/index.md

 All of this has effectively killed off the humble personal blog.
 [Personal blogging isn't dead yet](https://startafuckingblog.com), but it's *extremely* difficult to gain any traction with a blog these days.

-Google et al where supposed to make content discovery easier.
+Google et al were supposed to make content discovery easier.
 What the fuck happened?

 ## Don't fuck yourself
 This is all very negative, so let's inject some positivity into this shit show, shall we? *The web is fucked* that's a fact, but there are still ways you can take Web 1.0 and sprinkle it with a little Web 2.0 so you can use it to your advantage.